jasononeil/webpack-haxe-loader/README.md

 Please note `npm run ...` also works just fine.

+### Requiring files

+To require files, you can use [`js.Lib.require()`](http://api.haxe.org/js/Lib.html#require) or, on externs you can add `@:jsRequire` metadata.

+These both generate `require()` statements that webpack will process when it compiles.

+One problem with `js.Lib.require()` is that it imports relative to the HXML file, rather than relative to the current HX file.
+It also cannot be compiled on platforms other than JS.

+We have a convenience method you can call instead:

+    Webpack.require('./MyFile.css');

+This will generate a `js.Lib.require()` call, and the `./` makes it relative to the current `*.hx` file.
+It will call `js.Lib.require()` on Javascript targets, and be silently ignored on all other targets.
+In future we may try to handle require statements for other targets.

+Please note when you compile through webpack, the `Webpack` class is made available.
+If you try to compile the hxml file directly though, or use the hxml file for completion, it may not know where to find the `Webpack.hx` file.
+You can add the class path to your hxml file:

+    -cp node_modules/haxe-loader/macro

 ### Dev server setup

 You can use [webpack-dev-server](https://webpack.js.org/configuration/dev-server/) to watch changes and auto-refresh a page after Haxe has compiled any changes.